 The shops typically offer both high-end and modest-priced items.

 Dover Street is an antique row with a gunsmith shop tucked among the antique stores.

-On the first Saturday of each month, art galleries stay open extended hours for what’s called First Saturday Gallery Walk.
+On the first Saturday of each month, art galleries stay open for extended hours for what’s called the First Saturday Gallery Walk.
 Be aware that many of the businesses are closed on Sunday.

 The Easton Welcome Center (11 South Harrison Street) is also closed on Sunday, but they’ll leave brochures and tour maps in a basket hanging on the door.

-The historic district has a number of handy kiosks with maps showing where you are and listing where you might want to go.
+The historic district has several handy kiosks with maps showing where you are and listing where you might want to go.
 The Welcome Center also has a public parking lot.

 Walking tour information can also be downloaded.

 Historical Society of Talbot County (25 South Washington Street) is behind the Welcome Center.
-The Society is in a 1805 Federal-style Quaker townhouse in what they call a campus.
+The Society is in an 1805 Federal-style Quaker townhouse in what they call a campus.

 On the corner of Harrison & Dover is the Avalon Theatre (40 East Dover Street), a former 1920s movie house, now a performing arts center.
 It shows New York’s Metropolitan Opera live on screen as well as notable national musicians, film screenings and dramatic theater.